-- A comment on a student's Classwork Effort, Homework Effort and Progress. - An indication of a student's 'Working At' grade.
-This is a reflection of their progress in the subject to date. - A brief extract of the most recent marks from the Electronic Markbook. - Attendance data for that subject for the period reviewed. - The Reviews will be shared in college with students via teacher/tutor and an action plan will be created from this. - Reviews are visible to parents/carers on the Parent Portal.
+- A comment on a student's Classwork Effort, Homework Effort and Progress. - An indication of a student's 'Working Towards' grade.
+This is the grade the teacher believes, based on current performance and expected trajectory, the student is most likely to achieve at the end of the course.
+This grade may change depending on a student's progress and attainment throughout their course. - A brief extract of the most recent marks from the Electronic Markbook. - Attendance data for that subject for the period reviewed. - Reviews will be shared in College with students via teacher/tutor and an action plan will be created from this. - Reviews are visible to parents/carers on the Parent Portal.

-LIBRARY AND STUDY SERVICES
+LIBRARY AND STUDY CENTRES

-The College has a very well-resourced library and three additional Study Centres, with PCs.
-Macs and desks available for students to use.
+The College has a very well-resourced library and three additional Study Centres, with PCs, Macs and desks available for students to use.
 The College also subscribes to various online platforms to help students with research, coursework or reading for leisure.
 These four study areas are staffed and the Study Centre Supervisors are happy to help students.
 We expect students to behave appropriately and adhere to the Study Centre rules to help ensure these areas and productive and focused environments.